John Kay (journalist, born 1943)

 John Michael Kay (28 October 1943 – 7 May 2021) was a British journalist who worked for The Sun newspaper for several decades.
+In 1977 he killed his wife, was convicted of manslaughter on the grounds of diminished responsibility, and admitted to a psychiatric hospital for treatment.
 He was twice named 'Reporter of the Year' in the British Press Awards.
-In 1977 he was convicted of manslaughter on the grounds of diminished responsibility after killing his wife and was admitted to a psychiatric hospital for treatment.

 Early life

 Kay was born in Golders Green, London on 28 October 1943.
 Kay's father, Ernest Kay, was managing editor of the London Evening News, and his mother was Martha (née Pilkington).
 The younger Kay was educated at Bootham School in York and continued his studies at Durham University (Hatfield College), where he served as Editor of Palatinate during Michaelmas term of 1963, having previously been News Editor.

 His time as Editor was eventful.
 He was accused of falsely reporting a profit to the Student Union for one edition of the paper when it had in reality made a loss, but was ultimately cleared of deliberately making the claim.
 An article he produced on 'black magic ceremonies' also attracted controversy, and was described as a "nasty piece of pornography" by the Pro Vice-Chancellor of the university.
 Despite this, the Student Representatives' Council (SRC), responsible for publishing Palatinate, gave Kay a vote of confidence and allowed him to continue as Editor, while condemning the offending article.